 If your vet does recommend a large-breed dog food for your new silver Lab, be sure to check out our recommendations for the best dog food for Labs.

-Labs are high-energy dogs who require copious amounts of exercise – a couple of 20-minute walks a day will not suffice for this breed.
+Silver Labs are high-energy dogs who require copious amounts of exercise – a couple of 20-minute walks a day will not suffice for this breed.
 Instead, you’ll want to make sure that you take your Lab to the park, beach or pool several times a week, so he can burn off some excess energy.

-Fortunately, it’s rarely difficult to figure out activities that your Lab will enjoy.
+Fortunately, it’s rarely difficult to figure out activities that your silver Lab will enjoy.
 Most Labs will fetch a tennis ball for as long as you’re willing to throw one, and they also love swimming.
 Many Labs will also make excellent running companions, and they also enjoy things like agility and obedience competitions.

-Even though Labs have amazingly friendly personalities, they are still relatively big dogs, so it is important to train your new pet.
+Even though Labradors have amazingly friendly personalities, they are still relatively big dogs, so it is important to train your new pet.
 Fortunately, Labs are very intelligent, and they enjoy pleasing their people, so they’re usually very easy to train.

 Begin your training regimen as soon as you get your new pet by starting the housetraining process.
 A dog crate is often helpful during this process, and it’ll also ensure that your dog has a comfortable and secure place to sleep.
 Most Labs learn proper elimination behaviors relatively quickly.